buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

    ``clobber``
       It removes the build directory entirely then makes full clone from repo.
-This can be slow as it need to clone whole repository
+This can be slow as it need to clone whole repository.
+To make faster clones enable ``shallow`` option.
+If shallow options is enabled and build request have unknown revision value, then this step fails.

    ``fresh``
       This remove all other files except those tracked by Git.
 First